Yes. Weight loss treatments can be prescribed remotely by a doctor, based on a patient’s medical history and symptoms.

 Deliveries are made Monday to Sunday.
 Between 8am- 5pm, we will ship your prescription to you within 4 hours of your doctor's approval, free of charge.
 All orders made after 5pm on weekdays will be shipped the next day.

-Note: We currently only do one dispatch on Saturday and Sunday at 10am.
-All orders after 10am on the weekends will be shipped the next day.
+Note: We currently only do one dispatch on Saturday at 10am.
+All orders after 10am on Saturday will be shipped on Monday.
+There are no deliveries on Sunday.

 Our delivery team will attempt to redeliver it however charges may apply.